-There are several ways to diagnose a loose alternator belt yourself and many symptoms to look out for if you are trying to rule it out as a possibility.
-Read on to find out everything you need to know about the signs of a loose alternator belt and how much they cost to replace.
+Read on to find out everything you need to know about the signs of a loose alternator belt, the steps to replace one, and how much they cost to replace.

 What Is an Alternator Belt and Why Is It Important?

-The alternator belt connects your alternator, power steering pump, air conditioning compressor, and water pump to your battery; it transports energy from the engine towards the alternator, which in turn powers the battery.
+The alternator belt connects your alternator, power steering pump, air conditioning compressor, and water pump to your battery; it transports energy from the engine toward the alternator, which in turn powers the battery.
 This set of electrical reactions is necessary to charge your battery while you drive, keeping your car running and the other electrical functions of your vehicle in check.

 Without a properly functioning alternator belt, your car’s battery will not have enough power to keep moving, leading to issues with the air conditioning, stalling, electrics, and ultimately, a car that just won’t start.